-SPEECH IN SPRINGFIELD, ILLINOIS, June 26, 18571
+SPEECH IN SPRINGFIELD, ILLINOIS, JUNE 26, 1857.

-ELLOW-CITIZENS: I am here to-night, partly by the invitation of some of you, and partly by my own inclination.
+Fellow-Citizens:-I am here to-night partly by the invitation of some of you, and partly by my own inclination.
 Two weeks ago Judge Douglas spoke here on the several subjects of Kansas, the Dred Scott decision, and Utah.
 I listened to the speech at the time, and have the report of it since.
 It was intended to controvert opinions which I think just, and to assail (politically, not personally) those men who, in common with me, entertain those opinions.
 For this reason I wished then, and still wish, to make some answer to it, which I now take the opportunity of doing.

 I begin with Utah.
-If it prove to be true, as is probable, that the people of Utah are in open

-1 The Supreme Court delivered the famous Dred Scott decision on March 6th, 1857, and immediately it became the question of the hour.
-Lincoln made it the main theme of his speech at Springfield, June 26, 1857.
-Following is a brief synopsis of this cause célèbre: Dred Scott, a negro, was taken by his master from Missouri to Illinois to live.
-Two years later he again transported him to what is now Minnesota.
-While there he sold Scott to a man named Sandford.
-Scott repudiated Sandford, asserting that his residence in a free State had given rebellion to the United States, then Judge Douglas is in favor of repealing their territorial organization, and attaching them to the adjoining States for judicial purposes.
-I say, too, if they are in rebellion, they ought to be somehow coerced to obedience; and I am not now prepared to admit or deny that the judge's mode of coercing them is not as good as any.
+If it prove to be true, as is probable, that the people of Utah are in open rebellion to the United States, then Judge Douglas is in favor of repealing their territorial organization, and attaching them to the adjoining States for judicial purposes.
+I say, too, if they are in rebellion, they ought to be somehow coerced to obedience; and I am not now prepared to admit or deny that the Judge's mode of coercing them is not as good as any.
 The Republicans can fall in with it without taking back anything they have ever said.
-To be sure, it would be a considerable backing down by Judge Douglas from his much-vaunted doctrine of self-government for the Territories; but this is only additional proof of what was very plain from the beginning, that that doctrine was a mere deceitful pretense for the benefit of slavery.
+To be sure, it would be a considerable backing down by Judge Douglas from his much-vaunted doctrine of self-government for the Territories; but this is only additional proof of what was very plain from the beginning, that that doctrine was a mere deceitful pretence for the benefit of slavery.
 Those who could not see that much in the Nebraska act itself, which forced governors, and secretaries, and judges on the people of the Territories without their choice or consent, could not be made to see, though one should rise from the dead.

-But in all this, it is very plain the judge

-him his liberty.
-The local court decided in favor of Scott, but the case was appealed to a higher court, which reversed the decision, then appealed to the Supreme Court.
-The tribunal handed down a decision on two points: (I) Is Dred Scott a citizen of the United States and as such entitled to bring suit in the United States Courts?
-(2) Did Scott's residence of two years on free soil make him free?
-The Supreme Court decided against Scott although there were dissenting voices, evades the only question the Republicans have ever pressed upon the Democracy in regard to Utah.
-That question the judge well knew to be this: "If the people of Utah shall peacefully form a State constitution tolerating polygamy, will the Democracy admit them into the Union?"
-There is nothing in the United States Constitution or law against polygamy; and why is it not a part of the judge's "sacred right of self-government" for the people to have it, or rather to keep it, if they choose?
-These questions, so far as I know, the judge never answers.
+But in all this it is very plain the Judge evades the only question the Republicans have ever pressed upon the Democracy in regard to Utah.
+That question the Judge well knew to be this: "If the people of Utah peacefully form a State constitution tolerating polygamy, will the Democracy admit them into the Union?"
+There is nothing in the United States Constitution or law against polygamy; and why is it not a part of the Judge's "sacred right of self-government" for the people to have it, or rather to keep it, if they choose?
+These questions, so far as I know, the Judge never answers.
 It might involve the Democracy to answer them either way, and they go unanswered.

 As to Kansas.
-The substance of the judge's speech on Kansas is an effort to put the free-State men in the wrong for not voting at the election of delegates to the constitutional convention.
+The substance of the Judge's speech on Kansas is an effort to put the free-State men in the wrong for not voting at the election of delegates to the constitutional convention.
 He says: "There is every reason to hope and believe that the law will be fairly interpreted and impartially executed, so as to insure to every bona fide inhabitant the free and quiet exercise of the elective franchise."